 I am a graduate of Wellesley College and was a Jewish Studies major there; my concentration was in Hebrew language - both Biblical and modern.
 My academic interests centered around the study of Tanach (Hebrew Bible) and the ancient world - specifically the birth of rabbinic Judaism and the Jesus movement out of first century Palestine in the Roman Empire - but my course of study was very language-heavy: by the end of my time there, I was taking Biblical Hebrew, modern Hebrew, and German simultaneously.

-Wellesley College - BA, Jewish Studies
+Undergraduate Degree: Wellesley College - Bachelor in Arts, Jewish Studies

 SAT Writing: 790

 My purpose as a tutor is to go beyond promoting mastery of the subject matter to fostering an excitement for lifelong learning and the acquisition of skills that will aid the student in future coursework.

 How would you help a student stay motivated?